Fanatics Sportsbook Promo - Up to $300 for Lakers-Wolves or Rockets-Warriors Odds Tonight

-The Western Conference takes center stage in the NBA Playoffs tonight with Timberwolves-Lakers and Warriors-Rockets Game 5 matchups.
-Minnesota and Golden State each lead their respective series three games to one.
+The Western Conference takes center stage in the NBA Playoffs tonight with Game 5 matchups featuring Timberwolves-Lakers and Warriors-Rockets.
+Minnesota and Golden State each lead their respective series, 3-1, and can advance with a win.
 When you sign up for a new account with the Fanatics Sportsbook promo offer, you can immediately place bets on the NBA playoff contests of your choice and get up to $300 in bonus bets.

 Register with one of the best sportsbook promos by tapping any "BET NOW" button on this page and use the Fanatics Sportsbook promo at sign-up, then wager on the NBA or anything else of interest to you.